-During the first 24 months of the agreement, either the Company or Intrexon may terminate the Channel Agreement in the event of a material breach by the other and Intrexon may terminate the Channel Agreement under certain circumstances if the Company assigns its rights under the Channel Agreement without Intrexon's consent.
-Following the first 24 months of the agreement, Intrexon may also terminate the Channel Agreement if the Company fails to use diligent efforts to develop and commercialize ZIOPHARM Products or if the Company elects not to pursue the development of a Cancer Program identified by Intrexon that is a "Superior Therapy" as defined in the Channel Agreement.
-Also following the first 24 months of the agreement, the Company may voluntarily terminate the Channel Agreement upon 90 days written notice to Intrexon.
+During the first 24 months of the agreement, either we or Intrexon may terminate the Channel Agreement in the event of a material breach by the other and Intrexon may terminate the Channel Agreement under certain circumstances if we assign our rights under the Channel Agreement without Intrexon's consent.
+Following the first 24 months of the agreement, Intrexon may also terminate the Channel Agreement if we fail to use diligent efforts to develop and commercialize ZIOPHARM Products or if we elect not to pursue the development of a Cancer Program identified by Intrexon that is a "Superior Therapy" as defined in the Channel Agreement.
+Also following the first 24 months of the agreement, we may voluntarily terminate the Channel Agreement upon 90 days written notice to Intrexon.

-Upon termination of the Channel Agreement, the Company may continue to develop and commercialize any ZIOPHARM Product that, at the time of termination:
+Upon termination of the Channel Agreement, we may continue to develop and commercialize any ZIOPHARM Product that, at the time of termination:

-- is being commercialized by the Company; - has received regulatory approval; - is a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - is the subject of at least an ongoing Phase 2 clinical trial (in the case of a termination by Intrexon due to a ZIOPHARM uncured breach or a voluntary termination by the Company), or an ongoing Phase 1 clinical trial in the Field (in the case of a termination by the Company due to an Intrexon uncured breach or a termination by Intrexon following an unconsented assignment by the Company or the Company's election not to pursue development of a Superior Therapy).
+- is being commercialized by us; - has received regulatory approval; - · is a subject of an application for regulatory approval that is pending before the applicable regulatory authority; or - is the subject of at least an ongoing Phase 2 clinical trial (in the case of a termination by Intrexon due to an uncured breach or a voluntary termination by us), or an ongoing Phase 1 clinical trial in the field (in the case of a termination by us due to an uncured breach or a termination by Intrexon following an unconsented assignment by us or our election not to pursue development of a Superior Therapy).

-The Company's obligation to pay 50% of net profits or revenue described above with respect to these "retained" products will survive termination of the Channel Agreement.
+Our obligation to pay 50% of net profits or revenue described above with respect to these "retained" products will survive termination of the Channel Agreement.